 A napkin is one of those things at a table setting that people take for granted.
-However, not everyone knows how to use it.
+However, it still seems to confuse folks.
 Proper dining etiquette and table manners includes knowing how to use your napkin.

 When dining, using your napkin properly is an important part of the experience.
 Not only is it handy for blotting spills and patting your mouth, but it is also essential when you need to clean your hands.
 Here are some etiquette tips for using your napkin while eating.